danielpeter/specfem3d/07_adjoint_simulations.md

 Adjoint Simulations
 ===================

 Adjoint simulations are generally performed for two distinct applications.
 First, they can be used in point source moment-tensor inversions, or source imaging for earthquakes with large ruptures such as the Lander’s earthquake (Wald and Heaton 1994).
 Second, they can be used to generate finite-frequency sensitivity kernels that are a critical part of tomographic inversions based upon 3D reference models (Tromp, Tape, and Liu 2005; Qinya Liu and Tromp 2006; Tromp, Komatitsch, and Liu 2008; Q. Liu and Tromp 2008).
 In either case, source parameter or velocity structure updates are sought to minimize a specific misfit function (e.g., waveform or traveltime differences), and the adjoint simulation provides a means of computing the gradient of the misfit function and further reducing it in successive iterations.
 Applications and procedures pertaining to source studies and finite-frequency kernels are discussed in Sections [1.1](#sec:Adjoint-simulation-sources) and [1.2](#sec:Adjoint-simulation-finite), respectively.
-The two related parameters in the `Par_file` are `SIMULATION_TYPE` (1, 2 or 3) and the `SAVE_FORWARD` (boolean).
+The two related parameters in the `DATA/Par_file` are `SIMULATION_TYPE` (1, 2 or 3) and the `SAVE_FORWARD` (boolean).

 Adjoint Simulations for Sources Only (not for the Model)
 --------------------------------------------------------